rapid7/metasploit-payloads/java/README.md

 needed.

-When you are done editing and want to revert Metasploit to use the builtin payloads, simply delete `data/meterpreter/*.jar` from your metasploit framework directory.
+When you are done editing and want to revert Metasploit to use the builtin payloads, simply delete `data/meterpreter/*.jar` and `data/meterpreter/java` from your Metasploit framework directory.
+It will then fall back to the versions bundled with the metasploit-payloads Ruby gem.

 # IDE Support